gosa-project/gosa-plugins-privacyidea/README.md

 # gosa-plugins-privacyidea

-2FA management for GOsa² using privacyIDEA.
+Multifactor authentication management for GOsa² using privacyIDEA.

 See: https://www.privacyidea.org/